jpcsupplies/Lobby/README.txt

 should probably not be allowed even on Anarchy servers.)

 [ServerPasscode]
 Currently a placeholder for future features.
 Default is no passcode.
+Not Implemented.
 This is the optional passcode to Authenticate information carried between same network servers by a player travelling between them.
 All servers would need to share this code and it is not available to normal players only admins as it is only recorded server